tencentyun/intlcloud-documents/product_new/视频产品中心/实时音视频/高级功能/事件回调_intl_en.md

 <span id="deploy"></span>
 ## Configuration Information
 You can configure callback information in the TRTC console.
-After completing the configuration, you can receive event callback notifications. <!--For detailed directions, please see [Callback Configuration](https://cloud.tencent.com/document/product/647/52428).-->
+After completing the configuration, you can receive event callback notifications.
+For detailed directions, please see [Callback Configuration](https://intl.cloud.tencent.com/document/product/647/39559).

 >!You need to prepare the following information in advance:
 >- **Required**: HTTP/HTTPS server address for receiving callback notifications.